 Knowing your customers and what they need will direct you to the right automation solutions.
 Does your remote team receive a lot of mindless, easily answerable questions?
 A chatbot could quickly answer those questions for your customers.
 Does your team receive a lot of straightforward troubleshooting queries?
 Automation could direct your customers to the best video content to solve that particular issue.

-Like the remote team feedback mentioned earlier, get feedback from your customers about what they like and don’t like about your automation offerings.
+Like the remote team feedback mentioned earlier, get feedback from your customers about what they like and do not like about your automation offerings.
 Following up with your customers allows you to connect, make improvements and boost customer relations.
-If a chatbot isn’t working for your business or needs some tweaking, your customers will let you know.
+If a chatbot is not working for your business or needs some tweaking, your customers will let you know.

-The past year has shown that being prepared and adaptable when it comes to your business is essential.
+The past few years have shown that being prepared and adaptable when it comes to your business is essential.
 Automation is the key to maintaining that adaptability when it comes to your customer support.
-If you’ve only recently implemented remote support or you’ve been doing it for a while, trends show that this will be the preferred customer experience model in the future.
-Attended and unattended robots will work seamlessly alongside employees, so there’s no time to waste in sorting out your own strategy.
+If you have only recently implemented remote support or you have been doing it for a while, trends show that this will be the preferred customer experience model in the future.
+Attended and unattended robots will work seamlessly alongside employees, so there is no time to waste in sorting out your own strategy.

-Don’t delay in investing in automation and the benefits it can bring to your remote support team.
-If you’re hesitant to implement an entirely new system, consider building up more flexible solutions gradually, like booking software or data transcription services.
+Do not delay in investing in automation and the benefits it can bring to your remote support team.
+If you are hesitant to implement an entirely new system, consider building up more flexible solutions gradually, like booking software or data transcription services.
 Starting now will help your team and ease you into an automation strategy that enhances your customer support.